alaindiouly/alaindiouly/README.md

 ```
 → Writing REST APIs in Node, Python and Go environments
-→ Explaining code to non-coders
+→ All things CI/CD, Docker and Kubernetes
 → Explaining code to non-coders
 ```